harvesthq/api/Sections/Invoices.md

 Other parameters for filtering by state are:

-### open
-sent to the client but no payment recieved.
+- `open` - sent to the client but no payment recieved

-### partial
-partial payment was recorded
+- `partial` - partial payment was recorded

-### draft
-harvest did not sent this to a client, nor recorded any payments
+- `draft` - Harvest did not sent this to a client, nor recorded any payments

-### paid
-invoice payed in full
+- `paid` - invoice paid in full

-### unpaid
-Macro used to return unpaid invoices
+- `unpaid` - unpaid invoices

-### pastdue
-Macro used to return past due invoices
+- `pastdue` - past due invoices

-You can also filter by client, for example to show only the invoices belonging to client with the id 23445
+You can also filter by client.
+For example, to show only the invoices belonging to a client with the id 23445

 GET `/invoices?client=23445`